Cyril Mango: Career

 Cyril Mango’s archaeological and academic work (excavation, publications, edited volumes, translations, lectures) on Byzantine culture was extensive.
 His first major book, The Brazen House.
 A Study of the Vestibule of the Imperial Palace of Constantinople was published in 1959 and remains a classic.
 One of his other major works, The Mosaics of St. Sophia at Istanbul (1962), details the history of the mosaics of the Hagia Sophia and is still considered an important work.
 He also edited The Oxford History of Byzantium (2002) often recommended as the best introduction to the subject.
 At the time of his death, he was overseeing the final details of a major book on Constantinople ahead of its publication.

-As a sign of respect, the flag at Exeter College was flown at half-mast in the week of Professor Mango’s death.
+As a sign of respect, the flag at Exeter College, Oxford was flown at half-mast in the week of Professor Mango’s death.

 Other

 Cyril Mango donated his extensive private library to the Gennadius Library who held a symposium in honour of his 80th birthday in 2008 entitled “Byzantine Athens: Monuments, Excavations, Inscriptions” and, photographs, attributed to him, are held in the Conway Library whose archive of primarily architectural images is being digitised as part of the wider Courtauld Connects project.